binchensun/fasr-webpage/content/authors/pzhang/_index.md

 ---
 # Display name
-title: Pascal Saint-Hilaire
+title: Peijin Zhang

 # Full name (for SEO)
-first_name: Pascal
+first_name: Peijin
-last_name: Saint-Hilaire
+last_name: Zhang

 # Username (this should match the folder name)
 authors:
-  - psh
+  - pzhang

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Research Physicist
+role: Postdoctoral Researcher

 # Organizations/Affiliations
 organizations:
-  - name: Space Sciences Lab, UC Berkeley
+  - name: New Jersey Institute of Technology
     url: ''

 # Short bio (displayed in user profile at end of posts)
 bio:

 interests:
-  - Solar Physics
-  - X-ray and gamma-ray astronomy
   - Radio Astronomy
+  - Radio Instrumentation

 education:
   courses: